Sharky90/100-days-of-code/r1-log.md

 Today I was learning about Django "Models" and I have to say it is awesome to see something built completely with just a few lines of code + SQL databases ( in this case heres an admin page)...
 Django is powerfull ! 💪
 #100DaysOfCode

+//Day 57 November 23.
+Saturday //

+Sometimes its good to make a script to populate your models with some "fake" data...
+So I learned about Django - Population Script "FAKER" and its library, it really is a cool thing to have. lol 🤣🤘
+#100DaysOfCode